-Which one of those is your understanding

-of the way it would work?
+Which one of those is your understanding of the way it would work?

-My understanding would be the former.

-other words, that if the operator keeps it free of oil doesn't to go to the District Supervisor.
+A My understanding would be the former.
+In other words, that if the operator keeps it free of oil he doesn't to go to the District Supervisor.
 There is no action that needs to be taken by the District Supervisor or further action by the operator if he keeps it free of oil.

-Now, I agree with you that in some cases

-you have some sloppy -- you may have some sloppy housekeep-

-ing procedures.
-In that particular case the District or my

-own group when we go out to a location and see that, we will notify the operator that he must keep those pits free an alternative.
-Number one, one alternative could be some requirement that he go in and say if you can't keep that pit free of oil, you have to have some sort of alternative type of action taken, whether it be screening, netting, covering, or something else.
+Now, I agree with you that in some cases you have some sloppy -- you may have some sloppy housekeeping procedures.
+In that particular case the District or my own group when we go out to a location and see that, we will notify the operator that he must keep those pits free of oil.
+If he continued to not do so, then there would be an alternative.
+Number one, one alternative could be some requirement that he go in and say if you can't keep that pit free of oil, you have to have some sort of alternative action taken, whether it be screening, netting, covering, or something else.